TinglikeGithub/Netflix-inspired-A-B-testing/README.md

 Tile Size: The ratio of a tile’s height to the overall screen height.
 Region of Operability = [0.1, 0.5]

 Match Score: A prediction of how much you will enjoy watching the show or movie, based on your viewing history.
-This is recorded as a percentage, with larger values indicating a higher likelihood of enjoyment.
 Region of Operability = [0, 100]

 Preview Length: The duration (in seconds) of a show or movie’s preview.
 Region of Operability = [30, 120]